 We continued to hike back to the trailhead, in the direction we came.
 The day was beautiful.
 It was warm with a cool breeze.
 We had funny conversations, crossed other small streams, passed huge fallen trees, ate all sorts of berries growing along the trail, and even saw bears!
 We had heard what we thought was a bear making a grunting noise above the trail and stood around to see if we could see the bear but we couldn’t see it.
 However, about 20 minutes later when we were in a valley area, we saw a small black bear foraging in the forest about 200 feet from us.
 Shortly after, we saw another one.
 He looked up at us, and then went back to foraging.
 See, black bears are scavengers.
 They’ll go for easy food, but generally are afraid of humans.

-A couple hours later, we saw a strange looking bird that looked like he had a huge hole in his neck.
+A couple of hours later, we saw a strange-looking bird that looked like he had a huge hole in his neck.
 He was making that extremely loud grunting sound, which made us realize it was not a bear that first time, it was this bird.
 It was a Blue Grouse and that was his mating call.
 We ended up seeing and hearing a few more.
 I mimicked their call and got pretty good at it and they seemed to think I was also a Blue Grouse.
 Later, we saw a female and she did not have the huge hole in her neck and I think I serenaded her pretty well with my call.

 We set up camp very close to where we camped the first night, but this time we were close to each other, and had more seclusion from the trail.
 Mandy and Lori fished for a bit but didn’t catch anything.

 I went to scope up water in the river into my water filter bag and the rocks were so slippery, that my foot slide into the river and I dropped to my knee.
-It hurt so bad because the bone on my left knee hit directly onto a tock.
+It hurt so bad because the bone on my left knee hit directly onto a rock.
 I put a band-aid on it because it was slightly bleeding.
 It was mostly just swelling up and was really painful.
 The next day hiking out, I could feel that knee hurting with each step.

 I gathered some firewood but it was too wet and Lori and I couldn’t get a fire started.
 Mandy saved the day and got it to light and it burned for a little while (although she had to keep grabbing more small twigs).